woman doing yoga pose

 • Limit your intake of processed and sugary foods

-• Use Hertime Daily to balance your hormones if they're out of whack.
+• Use Hertime to balance your hormones if they're out of whack.
 This is a great natural supplement for bringing female hormones back into balance!

 • Try to get at least 30 minutes of exercise daily